 In addition to these touchstone projects, the Montana Flex Program and Hospital Improvement Innovation Network (HIIN) programs are partnering with the National Association for Healthcare Quality (NAHQ) to offer a 2-day Certified Professional in Healthcare Quality (CPHQ) Live Preparation Course for up to 20 participants from Montana Hospitals.
 Also, for those in need of more basic training, one-year access to NAHQ’s HQ Solutions for healthcare quality fundamentals will be offered.

 Program Area: Support for Financial and Operational Improvement

-The Montana Flex Program is part of a unique collaboration to address multiple needs for antibiotic stewardship assistance and to align various programs and efforts throughout the state.
+The Montana Flex Program is part of a unique collaboration to address multiple needs for antibiotic stewardship assistance and to align various programs throughout the state.
 The Montana Antimicrobial Stewardship (ABS) Collaborative is a group effort to create a statewide Antimicrobial Stewardship Program (ASP) implementation plan.
-The goal is to collaborate, assist and offer resources, expertise and tools through multiple programs for use by Montana inpatient and outpatient facilities.
-Montana ABS Collaborative members include the Mountain-Pacific Quality Improvement Organization (QIO), Montana Flex Program, MT HIIN, MT DPHHS and University of Montana Skaggs School of Pharmacy.
+The goal is to collaborate, assist and offer resources, expertise, and tools through multiple programs for use by Montana inpatient and outpatient facilities and RHCs (new this year).
+Montana ABS Collaborative members include DPHHS, the Montana Flex Program, Montana Health Improvement Innovation Network (HIIN), Mountain-Pacific Quality Health Quality Innovation Network-Quality Improvement Organization (QIN-QIO), and the University of Montana Skaggs School of Pharmacy.